Site Launch Project: 27 Things to Do Before You Go Live

 Launching a new website is always exciting — you've worked hard on that dazzling design, awesome content, and outstanding user interface.
 Obviously, you can't wait to share it with the whole world.

 Why would you need to test your beautiful site before launching it?
-You'd better do because this can happen:
+Because things like this can happen:

 And even this:

-I hope I haven't scared you out of your wits, but all those issues could have been easily avoided if webmasters followed simple proven steps.
+I hope I haven't scared you out of your wits!
+All those issues could easily be avoided if webmasters follow simple best practices when launching websites.
 Don't worry — I'll explain these core activities and your site will be in perfect condition when you launch it.

 Before we start, work out the launch schedule